Media interviews are available with Alzheimer's Society staff working across the charity.

 Sue began work with the Alzheimer’s Society twenty years ago as an administrator following the death of her grandfather who had Alzheimer’s disease, she has held a number of service development and management posts within the organisation before becoming Director in May 2012.

-Tim is responsible for all the Society’s service delivery across Greater London with more than 300 projects, helping and supporting thousands of individuals affected by dementia, their families and carers.
-Tim chairs the Pan London Dementia Action Alliance and sits on the Leadership Group of the London Strategic Clinical Network Group for Dementia.
+Tim is responsible for all the Society’s local service delivery across England, Wales and Northern Ireland, helping and supporting thousands of individuals affected by dementia, their families and carers.

 Prior to joining Alzheimer’s Society Tim has worked in the voluntary sector for over 18 years leading and developing charities.
 Tim holds an MBA from Liverpool University and was their first student to apply an MBA to the Voluntary Sector, specialising in strategic planning.
 As a Chief Executive, Operations Director and Fundraising and Marketing Director he has worked across the UK in social care, homelessness, Olympic Legacy and education.

-Away from work Tim enjoys Golf, Cricket and Choral Music, singing with Chester Cathedral Choir and directing their Saturday Singing Club for primary school children.
-Tim is a Cub Scout Leader in his local pack and is a Trustee of the Asperger’s Syndrome Foundation and of Save the Family.
-He is married with two young children and lives in Cheshire and London.
+Away from work Tim enjoys golf, cricket and choral music, singing with Chester Cathedral Choir and directing their Saturday Singing Club for primary school children.
+Tim is also a Cub Scout Leader in his local pack.
+He is married with two young children and lives in Cheshire.

 Andrew Boaden: Senior Policy Officer